parimalsatyal/neustadt.fr-metalsmith/src/essays/crafting-a-simple-blog-with-metalsmith.md

 This tutorial is for beginners, so it'll be quite detailed and verbose.

 Our example blog will be extremely simple: an index page with a list of all articles, a page for each article and an about page.
-It'll be the personal website of fictional astrophycisist (and retro music enthusiast) Tara Himmels and we'll call it *Electroniq*.
+It'll be the personal website of fictional astrophycisist (and retro music enthusiast) Tara Himmels, who'll name her blog *Electroniq*.

 I assume only that you are familiar with basic HTML/CSS and are at least a little bit comfortable using the command line (or not scared of it, at the very least).
 You'll also need to be familiar with very basic Javascript syntax.
 If you're not, don't worry; I'm no programmer either, you can learn as you go.